Red mist – how Arsenal and Manchester United became the best of enemies

 On the pitch, it was 2-0 to United but off it, it became known as the ‘Battle of the Buffet’ after another skirmish in the tunnel included a slice of pizza being thrown at Ferguson.

-In 2017 Cesc Fabregas admitted on Sky quiz show ‘A League of Their Own’ that he was the guilty man.
+In 2017 Cesc Fabregas admitted on Sky quiz ‘A League of Their Own’ he was the guilty man.

 Fabregas confirmed the pizza hit Ferguson in the face and added: “I apologise Sir Alex, really didn’t mean to do that!”